 Indirect Costs relate to a cost incurred that cannot be specifically and readily identified with a cost objective and therefore must be allocated on some basis of imputed benefit.
-Indirect $\underline{\underline{C}}$ costs are more commonly known as the $\underline{\underline{C}}$ costs of administration.
+Indirect costs are more commonly known as the costs of administration.

-Internal Control is a process affected by an entity's board of directors, management, and other personnel that is designed to provide reasonable assurance regarding the achievement of objectives in the following categories: a) reliability of financial reporting, b) effectiveness and efficiency of operations, and c) compliance with applicable laws and Rregulations.
+Internal Control is a process affected by an entity's board of directors, management, and other personnel that is designed to provide reasonable assurance regarding the achievement of objectives in the following categories: a) reliability of financial reporting, b) effectiveness and efficiency of operations, and c) compliance with applicable laws and regulations.

-The above definition reflects certain fundamental concepts as stated in the US Government Accountability Office Standards for Internal Controls in the Federal Government (the "Green book") revised September 202214:
+The above definition reflects certain fundamental concepts as stated in the US Government Accountability Office Standards for Internal Controls in the Federal Government (the "Green book") revised September 2014: